hashicorp/vault/website/source/docs/platform/k8s/injector/index.html.md

 vault.hashicorp.com/role: "app"
 ```

-The rendered secret would look like this within the pod:
+The rendered secret would look like this within the container:

 ```bash
 $ cat /vault/secrets/foo